 Use Wastes to Feed Your Chickens

-7. Ask at your local grocery store if you can take home the produce garbage to feed to your chickens. sometime they will, and sometimes they won't.
+7. Ask your local grocery store if you can take home the fruit and vegetable garbage to feed to your chickens. sometimes they will, and sometimes they won't.
 All you can do is ask.

 8. Mom and Pop restaurants also may be willing to save garbage for you to feed your chickens.

-9. If you don't use chemical fertilizers, herbicides, or pesticides in your yard, throw the fresh mowed grass in with your chickens as a healthy treat.
+9. If you don't use chemical fertilizers, herbicides, or pesticides in your yard, throw the freshly mowed grass in with your chickens as a healthy treat.

 10. Excess garden stuff also makes excellent food for the chickens.

 11. Look around for other sources of waste products that your chickens will love.
 I knew a man who has a food salvage store.
 When certain items are no longer fit for sale, he feeds them to his own chickens or his pigs.
 Other possibilities for sources of waste might include canneries or local brewing companies.
 I have also gone out into corn fields and picked grain dropped by the harvester and ground it for my chickens.